-When employees or students believe their equal opportunity rights have been breached, the complaint process is a mechanism for resolution.
+When any employee, student, or applicant for employment or admission believe their equal opportunity rights have been breached, the complaint process is a mechanism for resolution.
 Prior to the filing of a formal written complaint under this plan, the parties to a dispute are strongly encouraged to attempt to reach an informal resolution of the dispute.
 It is recommended that the Affirmative Action Officer be consulted with and participate in any efforts by the parties to informally resolve a complaint.
 An informal resolution is achieved through open dialogue between the parties that allows for the airing of any misunderstandings or disputed issues.